danielroth1/CAE/README.md

 - Qt member widgets
 - Multithreading concepts (Monitors and Domains)

-## Installation
+## Build Instructions
+Currently, only Linux is supported.

+To build with CMake, see "Building with CMake" below.
 I am using qmake because of its better integration with QtCreator.
-If you want to use it as well, see "Building with qmake and QtCreator" (a few sections below).
+If you want to use it as well, see "Building with qmake and QtCreator".
-Despite that I make use of QMake, building with CMake is also perfectly fine.

 ### Required libraries
 * Boost